Great careers and friendships start here.

 Stay up to date on all of the latest news at the firm as well as what our current students are doing, by visiting us at our student Facebook page.

-When we hire summer students, we hire in accordance with the Vancouver Bar Association interview guidelines.
+When we hire summer students for our Vancouver office, we hire in accordance with the Vancouver Bar Association interview guidelines.
 The recruitment cycle takes place each year during the fall and is open to second-year law students attending Canadian law schools.
 For more information regarding the guidelines, please visit the Vancouver Bar Association website here.

 When we hire articling students, we hire in accordance with the Vancouver Bar Association articling interview guidelines.
 The recruitment cycle typically takes place each year during July and August and is open to third-year law students and law school graduates.
 For more information regarding the guidelines, please visit the Vancouver Bar Association website here.
 If we are hiring in the current cycle, you will see additional information posted below.
 If you do not see any dates/deadlines posted, it means we are not recruiting in the current cycle.